matthieugomez/statar/README.md

 ======

-A tentative package for Stata users built on `data.table`
+A tentative package for Stata users built on `data.table` Only commands that are non-intuitive to reproduce in `data.table` are presented.
 Variable arguments accept character vectors and wildcards.
 They can be negated with "-"

 ````R